 Divorce or separation can have a profound effect on the children involved.
 At the Schwartz Law Firm in Farmington Hills, we believe that it is important to resolve child custody disputes as quickly and peacefully as possible to avoid further turmoil for the children.

 We can help you and your family through this difficult time.
 We understand the anxiety you may experience when facing a child custody dispute.
-Our attorneys fight for your rights and your child's best interests.
-Contact us to speak with a skilled Oakland County child custody lawyer.
+Our attorneys fight for your rights and your child’s best interests.
+Call us at 888-757-1681 or contact us online to speak with a skilled Oakland County child custody lawyer.

 Determining Child Custody